The Joan Davis Show: Joan Davis Time (1947-1948)

 After Swan Soap ended its contract with Davis midway through the original four-year span, Joan Davis Time debuted on October 11, 1947, as a revised version of Joanie's Tea Room, with Davis still owner of the tea shop.
 The program focused on "Joan's efforts to improve her life and find a steady boyfriend"—a premise that was reinforced by the show's theme song, "Nobody's Sweetheart".
 Humorous incidents arose from Davis' interactions with the tea shop's regular customers as well as with other people she met.

 Other than Davis, the main characters were her friend Mabel, played by Sharon Douglas, and tea shop manager Lionel, played by Lionel Stander.
 Other regulars were Hans Conried, Verna Felton, and Andy Russell.
 The Choraleers provided vocal music, while Lud Gluskin, John Rarig, and Paul Weston led their orchestras.
 Announcers were Ben Gage, Bob LeMond, and Harry von Zell.
 The producer was Dick Mack.

 The program ended on July 3, 1948.

 Leave It to Joan (1949)

 Leave It to Joan debuted on CBS on July 4, 1949, as a summer replacement for the first half hour of Lux Radio Theatre and ran until August 22, 1949.
 Davis portrayed a sales clerk in a department store who lived with her father.
 Most of the plots evolved from her interactions with the store's staff, and each episode featured a guest star.

-Shirley Mitchell played Penny Prentiss, Andy Russell played Tom Hinkle, Harry von Zell played Simon Hackaday, and Joseph Kearns played Davis' father.
-Ken Niles was the announcer, and Lyn Murray led the orchestra.
-The sponsor was Roytan cigars.
+Cast

+Characters and the actors who portrayed them were as follows: